 Sony A6000 versus Sony RX10 IV

 The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and September 2017.
 The A6000 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on an APS-C (A6000) and an one-inch sensor.
+The cameras are based on an APS-C (A6000) and an one-inch (RX10 IV) sensor.
 The A6000 has a resolution of 24 megapixel, whereas the RX10 IV provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A6000 and the Sony RX10 IV are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).